 During the Corona (COVID-19) crisis, there is a lot of uncertainty in the travel industry.
 Billions of damage are imminent for the travel industry.
-Only relief from measures against the Corona (COVID-19) virus can ease the economic pain.
+The only relief from measures against the Corona (COVID-19) virus can ease the economic pain.
 The hope of travel organisations is focused on summer and autumn business.
 But how do you deal with online marketing during this crisis period?
 And how can you prepare your organisation for what’s to come?
-In this article we share some topics to focus on during the Corona virus with practical tips.
+In this article, we share some topics to focus on during the Coronavirus with practical tips.

 Come Back Stronger After the Coronavirus Pandemic

-The direct impact on the travel industry is significant during the Corona virus crisis.
-Holidays have ended early, bookings are cancelled upfront and of course it’s not the time to book a new holiday.
-Travellers who have booked their holiday for the summer have questions whether or not they can go or prefer to get their money back.
+The direct impact on the travel industry is significant during the Coronavirus crisis.
+Holidays have ended early, bookings are cancelled upfront and of course, it’s not the time to book a new holiday.
+Travellers who have booked their holiday for the summer have questioned whether or not they can go or prefer to get their money back.
 If your company is only busy with the short term priorities, it is tempting not to focus on the long term.
-But still you should be.
+But still, you should be.
 Only if you look ahead at the possibilities of optimisation, you can come back stronger.
 We advise you to consider these 4 topics to focus on now during COVID-19.

 1. Information and Insights